gspandy/grafana-1/docs/sources/features/panels/singlestat.md

 To fix your singlestat panel:

-- Edit your panel by clicking the Panel Title and selecting *Edit*.
+- Edit your panel by clicking the 面板标题 and selecting *Edit*.

 - Do you have multiple queries in the metrics tab?
     - Solution: Select a single query to visualize.
 You can toggle whether a query is visualized by clicking the eye icon on each line.
 If the error persists, continue to the next solution.